Bayesian methods for genetic association analysis with heterogeneous subgroups: From meta-analyses to gene-environment interactions: Models and methods

-This average could also, of course, be extended to include averages over other models (e.g. one could average over some models that use the CEFN prior, and others that do not).
-The fact that Bayes Factors under different models for heterogeneity can be both averaged in this way (to assess evidence against the global null, allowing for heterogeneity), and compared with one another (to assess the evidence for different levels or types of heterogeneity), is one advantage of the Bayesian framework compared with typical frequentist treatments.
+This average could be extended to include other models (e.g., some using the CEFN prior, others not).
+The fact that BFs under different assumptions for heterogeneity can be both averaged in this way (to assess evidence against the global null, allowing for heterogeneity), and compared with one another (to assess the evidence for different levels or types of heterogeneity), is one nice feature of the Bayesian framework.

+We make two comments regarding the need to specify the prior weights $\pi$ in (\ref{bfmeta}).
+First, the usual practice of simply ignoring heterogeneity is implicitly making a particular, and rather strong, decision about $\pi$.
+In this sense, specifying weights for different amounts of heterogeneity is simply turning a usually implicit decision into an explicit decision.
+[See \citet{Wakefield2009} for analogous discussion regarding choice of priors on effect sizes.]
+Second, in some applications it will be possible, and desirable, to learn these weights from the data via a hierarchical model, reducing the subjectivity of the analysis.
+Indeed, the ability of BFs to be naturally incorporated into a hierarchical model is one advantage over analogous frequentist test statistics [\citet{Lebrec2010}] that maximize over $\phi,\omega$.
+This idea is illustrated in Section~\ref{popeqtl}.